 “Are we sure, are we really sure that General Skywalker sent them?”
 Dogma challenged nervously.

 Rex swallowed a sigh and handed over his datapad and let Dogma inspect the records and command codes himself.
 Dogma still looked worried though.
 He had been twitchy since he discovered the sabotaged transmitter and that Krell was behind the orders to have brothers kill brothers.
 He wasn’t the only one, but Dogma had always been wound tight.
-He looked like he was one bad scare away from a total breakdown.
+Now he looked like he was one bad scare away from a total breakdown.
 Rex almost wanted to join him.
 He reminded himself to have Kix take a look at Dogma as soon as possible.
 They were all in the habit of taking stims when even their engineered bodies could not keep up with the pace of the war and that could aggravate anyone’s mental well being after time.

 Suddenly from above, the sky lightened through the rolling clouds.